 To learn more about this plugin, go here: Easy Table of Contents

 Congratulations!
 Now you know how to add a simple and free WordPress plugin that will display a table of contents on your WordPress posts, pages, and sidebar.

-Disclaimer: This site has no association with WordPress or any of the products mentioned or reviewed on this site.
-We may derive financial benefits or affiliate commissions from the sale of products and/or services advertised on our website.
-All images and descriptions sourced from product websites remain the copyright of their respective owners, comply with all license terms and agreements of use are used solely for illustrative or training purposes.
+Disclaimer: This site has no association with WordPress, Automattic, or any WordPress-related products promoted on this site.
+We may receive a financial benefit or affiliate commission from the sale of any products advertised on this website.
+All images and details sourced from product websites are the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for illustrative or training purposes.